JBamberger/PWC-Net/README.md

 ## PWC-Net: CNNs for Optical Flow Using Pyramid, Warping, and Cost Volume

-### License
-Copyright (C) 2018 NVIDIA Corporation.
-All rights reserved.
-Licensed under the CC BY-NC-SA 4.0 license (https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

-### Usage

-For Caffe users, please refer to [Caffe/README.md](Caffe/README.md).

-For PyTorch users, please refer to [PyTorch/README.md](PyTorch/README.md)

-The PyTorch implementation almost matches the Caffe implementation (average EPE on the final pass of the Sintel training set: 2.31 by Pytorch and 2.29 by Caffe).

 ### Network Architecture

 PWC-Net fuses several classic optical flow estimation techniques, including image pyramid, warping, and cost volume, in an end-to-end trainable deep neural networks for achieving state-of-the-art results.